dgatlin/productionized_netflix_prize_ml/README.md

 # productionized_netflix_prize_ml

-The goals of this project where to develop an end to end Production Ml System for Personalized Movie Recommendations base on the Netflix Price Data set(https://en.wikipedia.org/wiki/Netflix_Prize).
+The goals of this project where to develop an end to end Production ML System for Personalized Movie Recommendations base on the Netflix Price Data set(https://en.wikipedia.org/wiki/Netflix_Prize).

 ## Research Environment